MUON-CFD/SOMAR/docs/sphinx/source/amr_primer.rst

     A(x,y,t) = \int b'(x,y,z,t) \, \varphi_0(z) \, dz,

 where the integral is evaluated over the vertical domain extent.
 We can then increase the resolution over entire vertical sections where :math:`|A(x,y,t)|` exceeds some threshold.
-This method was used successfully in (CITE 2015 paper).
+This method was used successfully in (CITE upcoming JAMES paper).